-Leave €63,500 in your vested PRSA as a restricted fund, invest that amount in an AMRF or use buy an annuity.
-You can then take the rest of your fund as taxable cash.
+Leave €63,500 in your vested PRSA as a restricted fund, invest that amount in an AMRF or use it to buy an annuity.
+You can then take the rest of your fund as taxable

-Leave the fund in your vested PRSA as an ARF (taking withdrawals as you want) until age 75.
+Leave the fund in your vested PRSA like an ARF (taking withdrawals as you want) until age 75.

-Invest in an ARF (taking withdrawals as you want)
+Invest in an ARF (taking withdrawals as you want).

-You will have to pay income tax at your highest rate, USC, PRSI (if applicable) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA, ARF or AMRF.
+You will have to pay income tax at your highest rate, USC, PRSI (if this applies) and any taxes or government levies on any pension income you receive or withdrawals from a vested PRSA, ARF or AMRF.

 You will have no access to your vested PRSA after age 75.
-Irish Life will be required to deduct income tax and USC from your vested PRSA as if you had taken a minimum withdrawal, however no further payments can be made to you.
+We will have to take income tax at your marginal rate and USC from your vested PRSA as if you had taken a minimum withdrawal.
+And, we can then not make any further payments to you.